Home

 There are plenty of places where you can order liquor filled chocolates, and according to the reviews, they are really well worth trying.

-I don't know if you have ever thought of it, but you can sometimes even find liquor filled chocolate candy on ebay.
+I don't know if you have ever thought of it, but you can sometimes even find liquor filled chocolate candy on eBay.
 It is worth a look.
 You never know.
 You may get yourself a bargain. :) Have fun.

 Make Your Own Liquor Filled Chocolates